codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 max-width="30%"
 %}

-In the logs of the Jenkins job you will see the Codefresh logs (the Codefresh CLI automatically shows logs in standard output).
+In the logs of the Jenkins job, you will see the Codefresh logs (the Codefresh CLI automatically shows logs in standard output).

 {% include image.html
 lightbox="true"
 file="/images/integrations/jenkins/codefresh-logs-from-jenkins.png"
 url="/images/integrations/jenkins/codefresh-logs-from-jenkins.png"
-alt="Viewing Codefresh logs from Jekins" caption="Viewing Codefresh logs from Jekins" max-width="60%"
+alt="Viewing Codefresh logs from Jenkins" caption="Viewing Codefresh logs from Jenkins" max-width="60%"
 %}

-Of course if you visit the Codefresh Web UI you will also see the [running pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/monitoring-pipelines/).
+Of course, if you visit the Codefresh Web UI you will also see the [running pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/monitoring-pipelines/).
-With this kind of integration it is very easy to create Jenkins Jobs, that compile/package code, and add a step on the them that calls Codefresh for deployment.
+With this kind of integration, it is very easy to create Jenkins Jobs that compile/package code and add a step onto them that calls Codefresh for deployment.